wp-plugins/si-contact-form/trunk/readme.txt

  * Spamchecks E-mail address input from common spammer tactics... prevents spammer forcing to:, cc:, bcc:, newlines, and other E-mail injection attempts to spam the world.
  * Makes sure the contact form was posted from your blog domain name only.
- * E-mail message shows IP address and user agent (browser version) of user who contacted you
+ * E-mail message footer shows blog username(if logged on), Date/Time timestamp, IP address, and user agent (browser version) of user who contacted you.

 Captcha Image Support:
 ---------------------